 Gramsci and Bordieu on the critique of power

-Similarities and differences of the critiques of power by Gramsci and Bourdieu
+Similarities and Differences in the Critiques of Power by Gramsci and Bourdieu

-The following text deals with similarities and differences in the thinking of Gramsci and another eminent analyst: the French sociologist Pierre Bourdieu, who died ten years ago, on January 23, 2002.
+The following text examines the convergences and divergences in the thinking of Antonio Gramsci and another major theorist of power: the French sociologist Pierre Bourdieu, who died on January 23, 2002.

 Antonio Gramsci and Pierre Bordieu